 \subsection{High Tech (software)}

-Bluenove~\cite{BlueNove2023}, a technology and consulting company that pioneers massive collective intelligence, focuses on mobilizing communities on a large scale.
-Their Assembl~\cite{assembl} platform facilitates open conversations among participants, employing advanced AI technologies such as natural language recognition, semantic analysis, and emotion analysis to categorize content published on the platform automatically.
+Just as AI-enhanced collective intelligence helps address social issues and crises in the public sector and NGOs, it also drives innovation and efficiency in the high-tech industry.
+Bluenove (bluenove.com), a technology and consulting company that pioneers massive collective intelligence, focuses on mobilizing communities on a large scale.
+Their Assembl platform (bluenove.com/en/offers/assembl) facilitates open conversations among participants, employing advanced AI technologies such as natural language recognition, semantic analysis, and emotion analysis to categorize content published on the platform automatically.

-Figure Eight~\cite{figure8} (formerly known as CrowdFlower~\cite{CrowdFlower}) was a human-in-the-loop machine learning and AI company acquired by Appen~\cite{Appen2023} in 2019.
+Figure Eight (formerly known as CrowdFlower was a human-in-the-loop machine learning and AI company acquired by Appen (appen.com) in 2019.
 It leverages crowdsourced human intelligence to perform tasks such as text transcription or image annotation to train machine learning algorithms, which can be used in various applications.

 The recent advancements in high-tech technologies, especially the burgeoning field of LLM software, hold the potential for revolutionary developments.
 Nevertheless, the high risk associated with errors in automated or AI-generated software~\cite{zhang2023critical} necessitates the inclusion of human intelligence in these projects.